 Using one standard block, prepare and cut the blocks as shown.
-Mark the block insetting the cut line 27.5" (70cm) from the front edge.
+Mark the block insetting the cut line 24"(61cm) from the front edge for Half-bond pattern.
 The angle of the cut should be the same angle as the final wall corner.